Soma-dev0808/react-typescript-chat/README.md

 ## Check actual application?

-please visit the link below.
+Please visit the link below.

 https://real-time-chat-cc29e.web.app

+The application is hosted by firebase hosintg for frontend and heroku for backend(socket.io won't work on firebase hosting).